-After a truck accident in Merrillville, Indiana, you may find that you suffer significant physical and emotional personal injury, not to mention the severe financial costs you’ve incurred.
+After a truck accident, you may find that you suffer significant physical and emotional personal injury, not to mention the severe financial costs you’ve incurred.
 In the aftermath of your collision, hiring a Merrillville truck accident lawyer may be your best option to receive just compensation.

 After your accident, you may not have the time or emotional capacity to deal with the insurance company or file a personal injury lawsuit in Indiana.
 The complexities of truck insurance also means you may have to deal with more than one insurance company.

-A Merrillville truck accident lawyer can help you determine which damages you should seek in your personal injury claim.
+A personal injury lawyer in Merrillville who specializes in truck accident claims can help you determine which damages you should seek in your personal injury claim.
 Dealing with intimidating insurance companies, police reports, and witness testimonies is much easier when you have a specialized attorney to help you.